alexdriedger/ChallengeTheSpire/README.md

 Boss Rush, Elite Rush, & More!!
 Available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1696570507)!

 Challenge The Spire adds a variety of challenge modes to Slay The Spire.
-Challenges can be started from a Custom Run.
+Each challenge can be played on 4 different difficulty settings (Bronze, Silver, Gold, Platinum).

 ## Requirements